Stephane-S/GNN_Fungal_Disease_Occcurence_Paper/README.md

 # Repo structure

 **Processed_Data/** – prepared tabular datasets for experiments for onion, lettuce and carrot crops and related fungal diseases.
+Also contains a detailed description of the raw dtaaset.

 **ML_Training/** – Code to generate baseline models using classical machine learning (Decision tree, Random forest, K-nn and FNN)